-Where do you turn when you want to use a diagram to show a sequence relationship or a relationship between entities (two of the six categories of messages I overview in this SlideShare deck)?
+Where do you turn when you want to use a diagram to show a sequence relationship or a relationship between entities (two of the six categories of messages in my book Select Effective Visuals)?
 Microsoft will tell you to use SmartArt.
 I suggest you don't use SmartArt.
 It is inflexible, hard to edit, hard to customize, hard to animate, and not easy to select a diagram that communicates your message.

 Instead, I suggest you go to Diagrammer.com.
 This is a part of the Duarte.com site by the presentation experts at Duarte Design in California.
 I consider Duarte to be one of the top high-end presentation design studios in the world.
 Here is the step-by-step process to select, download, and edit a diagram from this collection.

 Start at Diagrammer.com and select from one of the 14 categories of relationships shown.
 Read the description under the title to make sure you are selecting the right category.